Media of Northern Ireland: Analogue television

 The BBC began broadcasting television programmes in Northern Ireland in 1953.
 This was the first regular television broadcast station in Ireland.
 In 1959 Ulster Television (now known as UTV) began broadcasting as part of the ITV Network.

 Northern Ireland currently has three analogue terrestrial channels: BBC One Northern Ireland, BBC Two Northern Ireland – both operated by BBC Northern Ireland – and UTV, the latter being the Office of Communications Channel 3 licensee for Northern Ireland, and thus part of the UK ITV network.

 Today BBC Northern Ireland operates two television channels with local content, BBC One and BBC Two.
 ITV plc still operates the same "ITV Ulster" licence.
 Channel 4 has broadcast to Northern Ireland since 1982 but (apart from advertisements) does not broadcast Northern Ireland-specific programming.
-As part of the Belfast Agreement the Republic of Ireland's Irish language television station TG4 has begun transmitting from a limited number of locations in Northern Ireland.
+As part of the Belfast Agreement the Ireland's Irish language television station TG4 has begun transmitting from a limited number of locations in Northern Ireland.

 To date, Ofcom has licensed two local television channels.
 The first, C9TV (Channel 9 Television), started in 1999 and broadcasts to Derry and the surrounding districts of Limavady, Coleraine and Strabane.
 In Belfast, NvTv (Northern Visions Television) started in 2004.